shu-htk/tip-dev/doc/ref/loop.md

 ## usage

+- **for loop**
 ```
 tip> for
 usage: for s (a b ...); ...; end
 ```
-assign for each value listed in the brackets ( ) to the macro variable 's'.
+it is assigned for each value listed in the brackets ( ) to the macro variable 's'.
-the value is taken as string even if it is digit.
+the value is assigned as string even if it is digit

+- **do loop**
 ```
 tip> do
 usage: do n N1 N2 [dN]; ...; end
 ```
-assign numerical value which range is from N1 to N2 incremented dN to the macro variable 'n'.
+it is assigned numerical value which range is from N1 to N2 incremented dN to the macro variable 'n'.
-the value can take floating point number. if dN is not specified increment +1
+the value can take floating point number. if dN is not specified, it is incremented +1

+- **while loop**
 ```
 tip> while
 usage: while expr; ...; end